Employees ending employment at UNT, UNT Health Science Center or UNT System are not required to attend an exit meeting.

 If you currently have direct deposit, your final paycheck will be direct deposited to your account in most cases.
 Check with your departmental payroll representative to verify.

 Employees who have more than six months of state service and are not transferring to another State agency will be paid for vacation time.
 If you leave employment mid-month, any unused vacation time is generally applied until the end of the month.
 Any remaining vacation time will then be paid out in a lump sum.
-This payment will not be direct deposited.

 There is no payment for unused sick leave.
 If you wish to do so, you may donate your unused sick leave to the Sick Leave Pool.